fuzzygroup/blog/_posts/2016-12-23-my-worst-git-commit-message-ever.md

 category: git
 tags: ["git", "humor"]
 ---
-I was in the car with my wife talking to her as I worked and this was the bmessage:
+I was in the car with my wife talking to her as I worked and this was the message:

      git commit -m "misc:
     → '''''''''''''''''''vvvvvvvvvvvvvvvvvvvvvvV